-- The parent/guardian of each child attending KARE's preschool has completed a Medical Consent Form as part of enrolment. - each child attending KARE's preschool has an UpToDate KARDEX prescribing an antifebrile agent (temperature reducing medication).
+- The parent/guardian of each child attending Kare's preschool has completed a Medical Consent Form as part of enrolment. - each child attending Kare's preschool has an UpToDate KARDEX prescribing an antifebrile agent (temperature reducing medication).

-Community House
+Community House / Outreach services

-- each individual living in a KARE community house who takes medication, including those who self-administer, has an Individual Medication Management Plan regardless of the level of support required.
-The plan should document the steps the individual can manage themselves and those they may need assistance with e.g. support to check medication stock each week. - 1.4.2.4 Each individual living in a KARE Community House will be supported to: - have an annual medical assessment if they are not regularly seeing their - keep their KARDEX up to date, i.e. have their medication reviewed by their GP at least every 6 months - consult with their GP prior to commencing any complimentary treatments carry their original KARDEX and Drug Administration Record Form between KARE services e.g. the house and Local Services if they are prescribed medication during the day.

-- 1.4.2.5 The individual's key worker will ensure that the individual is given information about their medication, the reason why the medications are prescribed, the actions and the side effects of the medication as appropriate. - 1.4.2.6 When an individual is attending Short Breaks, families should only supply the amount of medication required for the duration of the break including an extra dose which may be used in the event of spoiled medication, in its original packaging with an up-to-date pharmacy label,
+- each individual living in a Kare community house or individuals who are supported through outreach services and who take medication, including those who self-administer, has an Individual Medication Management Plan regardless of the level of support required.
+The plan should document the steps the individual can manage themselves and those they may need assistance with e.g. support to check medication stock each week. - Individuals who self-administer may choose to have an up-to-date KARDEX completed and stored in their everyday file for information purposes, this would ensure that staff have access to the individual's accurate medication information if required in an emergency and ensures six monthly reviews of medication by the physician as per policy. - 1.4.2.4 Each individual living in a Kare Community House will be supported to: - have an annual medical assessment if they are not regularly seeing their physician - keep their KARDEX up to date, i.e. have their medication reviewed by their physician at least every 6 months - consult with their physician prior to commencing any complimentary treatments - carry their original KARDEX and Drug Administration Record Form between Kare services e.g. the house and Local Services if they are prescribed medication during the day. - 1.4.2.5 The individual's key worker will ensure that the individual is given accessible information about their medication, the reason why the medications are prescribed, the actions and the side effects of the medication as appropriate. - 1.4.2.6 When an individual is attending Short Breaks, families should only supply the amount of medication required for the duration of the break including an extra dose which may be used in the event of spoiled medication, in its original packaging with an up-to-date pharmacy label,

-1.4.3 Prescribing, Transcribing of Medication

-- 1.4.3.1 Individuals using KARE services who require support in the administration of their medication must have an UpToDate KARDEX, including long term, short term or PRN. - 1.4.3.2 Over-the-counter (OTC) products that are not classified as "Medication" do not need to be written up on a KARDEX.
-These include: - Sun cream (note sun cream must have UVA and UVB protection clearly stated on the bottle) - Barrier Creams - Antiseptic cream/lotion as per first aid box contents- Sudocrem is not to be used unless prescribed by GP - Burneze
+- 1.4.3 Prescribing, Transcribing of Medication - 1.4.3.1 Individuals using Kare services who require support in the administration of their medication must have an UpToDate KARDEX, including long term, short term or PRN. - 1.4.3.2 Over the counter (OTC) products that are not classified as "Medication" do not need to be written up on a KARDEX.
+These include: - Sun cream (note sun cream must have UVA and UVB protection clearly stated on the bottle) - Barrier Creams - Antiseptic cream/lotion as per first aid box contents- Sudocrem is not to be used unless prescribed by physician - Burneze